hal/hal.github.io/content/blog/management-operations.md

 ## API Client

-The API client is any program to remotely connect to the Wildfly management endpoint.
+The API client is any program to remotely connect to the Wildfly management interface.

 * jboss-cli.sh
 * HAL